Countly/countly-sdk-documentation/android/next.md

   <strong>Additional Intent Redirection checks</strong>
 </p>
 <p>
-  <span>Your app can allow malicious apps to access private app components or files due to Intent Redirection issue.
-Google removed apps form Google Play which contains Intent Redirection issue.<br>For push notifications we are also using intent redirection in Countly SDK, so for that we have also implemented additional intent redirection.</span>
+  Intent Redirection Vulnerability is an issue that lets your app allow malicious apps to access private app components or files.
+Google removes apps from Google Play that is susceptible to Intent Redirection Vulnerability.
+For Push Notifications, we are also using Intent Redirection in our SDK, so for that reason, we have also implemented additional Intent Redirection protection.
 </p>
 <p>
   You can set the additional intent redirection check to true for intent redirect